-Assignments 5 and 6: You will have to write one term paper in tow stages-draft and final.
+Assignments 5 and 6: You will have to write one term paper in two stages-draft and final.
 In the term paper, you will write a memo discussing the linkages between a city's general plan and other planning documents, capital improvement plan and other infrastructure plans, and budgets.
 URBP 150 and URBP 250 will have separate writing requirements for these papers.
-The requirements will be the same for URBP 250 and URBP 280.

 These requirements and detailed guidelines about writing the paper will be provided later in the semester when the paper assignments are introduced.